WORK for the mouth?

 3) Hold cotton balls in your hand or place them on the edge of the table and encourage kids to blow them off.
 Make silly sounds as each hits the floor!

 4) Whistles of all sizes are fun, each differently shaped whistle changes the muscles used by the mouth, so be sure to provide a variety of sizes for super great exercise.
 I find SO many types at my local dollar or party store!

 5) Sucking on frozen drinks of different flavors is a super activity.
 We like making frozen fruit slushes.
 Try many different flavors to provide taste experiences.

-6) Use pixie-sticks candy and place their contents around the child’s mouth at different places, allow the child to use only his tongue to lick it off in front of a mirror.
+6) Use pixie-sticks candy and place its contents around the child’s mouth in different places, allowing the child to use only his tongue to lick it off in front of a mirror.
 Whipped crème, sugar-free jam, and flavored syrups are other ideas.
 Use a mirror and do it together!

 8) Use a vibrating toothbrush.
 Therapists recommend using vibration to ‘wake up’ the mouth.
 There are many different types available readily in stores or on Amazon.
 Try different flavors of toothpaste too.
 Remember that our senses need stimulation and mixing things up sometimes adds the extra sensory input we need.

 Looking for more tips about sensory processing?
 Read my earlier post about sensory processing disorder 101 here.

 Share your favorite tips for oral-motor sensory work.
 We love hearing from you!